 Materiality is important to her practice.
 She uses porcelain for its whiteness and its smooth surface finish.
 Her work is unglazed and polished which gives an ethereal quality and lightness to her minimalist forms.
 The pieces are thoughtfully placed together to give a sense of calm and balance.
-Some of her work is pierced and connected by glass and metal, reflecting her interest in architectural form.
+Some of her work is pierced and connected by glass, metal and porcelain, reflecting her interest in architectural form.

-Her recent work has been shown at James Hockey Gallery, Farnham; Espacio Gallery, London; and Oxmarket Gallery, Chichester.
-She has participated in Barnes Artists in Bloom, and Barnes Art Fair.
+Her work has been shown at James Hockey Gallery, Farnham; Espacio Gallery, London; Oxmarket Gallery, Chichester; and more recently at gallery@OXO, Oxo Tower Wharf, London.
+She shows with the Barnes Artists and has participated in Barnes Artists in Bloom, and regularly shows at the Barnes Art Fair.

 Colleen Hillman completed an MA Ceramics in 2018.

 She is a member of Transition Craft and Design, and Barnes Artists.

 Colleen works from her studio in SW London.

 Internship: Joanna Bird Contemporary Collection, 2017 and Collect: Joanna Bird Contemporary Collection, 2018